Seven Minute Frosting

 The mixture gets transferred to a stand mixer once it’s ready to come off the heat.
 It usually takes about 7 minutes of beating time, with the mixer on high, for the frosting to be a perfect consistency.
 The frosting should be glossy, tripled in volume, and form perfect peaks.
 The other reason for beating it for 7 minutes off heat is for the purpose of cooling it.
 Some recipes today call for beating the mixture while it’s still over the heat.
-This is not necessary and it will take longer for the frosting to cool.
+This is not necessary and it would take longer for the frosting to cool.

 Cream Of Tartar does two things to egg whites.
 It works as a stabilizer to keep egg whites from deflating and it speeds up the formation of foam bubbles.
 It helps to make beautiful fluffy frosting or meringue for pies.

 Contrary to what some recipes say, I say you don’t need to refrigerate this frosting.
 I say this because I’ve made it many times and used it to frost cakes, and I’ve always left the cake covered on a counter for up to 2 days.
-After that, the frosting will begin to slowly desintegrate into the cake.
+After that, the frosting will begin to slowly disintegrate into the cake.
 I like to make the cake, then frost it the day of when possible.

 - If your frosting breaks down or disintegrates the same day it’s made, it was under whipped.

 - If your frosting has a grainy texture, the simple syrup wasn’t cooked long enough to completely dissolve the sugar crystals.